jefson08/KhasiNMT/README.md

 # KhasiNMT
-## This is English to Khasi and Khasi to English Neural Machine Translation System
+## English to Khasi and Khasi to English Neural Machine Translation System

 ## Instruction